Pueblo Bonito Resorts Review: Everything Owners and Prospective Buyers Should Know

 Quivira Los Cabos

 Quivira is the master‑planned community tying several Pueblo Bonito properties together.
 It includes Quivira Golf, residences, and a growing network of amenities.
-For owners who prioritize golf and an upscale enclave environment, Quivira is a major selling point. - How Pueblo Bonito Vacation Ownership Works
+For owners who prioritize golf and an upscale enclave environment, Quivira is a major selling point.

 Right‑To‑Use Memberships

-In Mexico, most foreign buyers near the coast purchase right‑to‑use interests that grant usage for a fixed term of years.
+In Mexico, foreign buyers near the coast purchase right‑to‑use interests that grant usage for a fixed term of years.
 Pueblo Bonito follows this pattern.
 Your contract usually gives you a long‑term license to use accommodations and services under specified conditions, not real estate ownership.

 Membership Levels